Heart disease is the leading cause of death in the United States. Although there are different types of heart disease,

 (CAD) is the most common.
 CAD occurs when vessels that supply blood to the heart muscle become narrow.
 This narrowing happens when fats, cholesterol, and calcium build up on the vessel walls.
 As the build-up thickens, the vessels become narrower, making it difficult for blood to flow to the heart muscle.
 This can lead to a

-, or even death.
+heart failure, or even death.

 receives a lot of attention for being a risk factor for CAD.
 You may think that if you lower your cholesterol numbers, you will reduce your overall heart disease risk.
 But focusing only on your cholesterol numbers is a small part of achieving the real goal—lowering your risk of CAD.
 Beyond the numbers, there are other risk factors that you need to be aware of.